Kylie Jenner Reveals Daughter Stormi Webster’s Lavish Designer Shoe Collection

 “Stormi can finally fit into some of her sneakers,” Kylie says in the video.
 “So, I’m about to see if she likes shoes.
 Too cute.”

-The video doesn’t mention who footed the bill for all of this footwear but given the Kardashians’ net worth, it could have come from her mom, grandmom, aunts or a collection of all three.
+The video doesn’t mention who footed the bill for all of this footwear but given the Kardashians’ net worth, it could have come from her mom, grandmom, aunts, or a collection of all three.

-As The Inquisitr previously reported, Kylie Jenner recently ended a shortlived hiatus from posting pictures of her daughter on Instagram.
-The Keeping Up With The Kardashians star had previously deleted the photos of Stormi on her page and told one fan that she wasn’t going to post any more pictures of her.
+As the Inquisitr previously reported, Kylie Jenner recently ended a shortlived hiatus from posting pictures of her daughter on Instagram.
+The Keeping Up with the Kardashians star had previously deleted the photos of Stormi on her page and told one fan that she wasn’t going to post any more pictures of her.

-But it looks like Jenner can’t resist the urge to share adorable pictures of Storm with her millions of fans.
+But it looks like Jenner can’t resist the urge to share adorable pictures of Stormi with her millions of fans.

-On July 1, she posted two photos of her baby on Snapchat.
-In one of them, the five-month-old is lying on a bed.
+As Harper’s Bazaar reports on July 1, she posted two photos of her baby on Snapchat.
+In one of them, the 5-month-old is lying on a bed.
 Her mom captioned that one, “My little love.”
 In the second photo, we can see Stormi resting on someone’s shoulder, presumably her mother’s and the caption is “Nothing better.”

 Stormi shoe closet ????❤️ #kyliejenner #kendalljenner #kimkardashian #khloekardashian #krisjenner #chicagowest #stormi #stormiwebster #truethompson #penelopedisick #northwest #saintwest #masondisick #dreamkardashian #kardashian #kylie #jenner #cardib #kanyewest #kourtneykardashian #tristanthompson #travisscott #krisjenner #nickiminaj #justinbieber #selenagomez #arianagrande